 Morgan, 19, lives in a western suburb of Chicago and is in her second year of college at an out of state university.
 She has an interest in biomedical engineering.
 Her father works in corporate America and her mother is a successful real estate agent.
 While being raised to be a strong Black woman by her parents, she has lived the majority of her life in situations where she is the only African American or one of a few.

 Sheldon, 20, is currently an organizer at a south side community organization.
 He was formerly incarcerated (at 17 years old) for his role in a felony crime.
 He is actively working to get his record expunged.
-After completing his time in jail he graduated from high school is attending college part-time and is parenting his young daughter.
+After completing his time in jail, he graduated from high school, is attending college part-time, and is parenting his young daughter.